ady7ady7/career-log/README.md

 14.10
 - Started with exercises from the SQL course - today I've encountered extracting dates again and that was difficult - I couldn't solve the problem; Followed up with exercises designed on the basis of my database by Perplexity - I've got 8/10 exercises and learned how to use EXTRACT with dates quite consistently - there's still more to learn, but I feel more confident with dates.
 (2 hrs)
 - Followed up with Datalemur exercise - had to use EXTRACT dates there so it fitted perfectly, and thanks to the exercises I've done today - it was a breeze, compared to yesterday's struggle (5 minutes)
+- Finished another module of PBI Course on Coursera (1.5 hrs) g